-The reference design includes a simple user logic, TOE100G-IP, and 100G Ethernet for data transfer using TCP/IP protocol.
-The data can be transferred with the target, which may be a PC or another FPGA with integrating TOE100G-IP.
+The reference design includes a simple user logic, TOE10G-IP, and Ethernet MAC for data transfer using TCP/IP protocol.
+The data can be transferred with the target, which may be a PC or another FPGA with integrating TOE10G-IP.
 Design Gateway provides two test applications on the PC for testing the demo using one TCP session, "tcpdatatest" for half-duplex (send or receive data test) and "tcp_client_txrx_xg" for full-duplex (send and receive data simultaneously) using one TCP session.

-To provide flexibility in testing, the user can set test parameters and control the operation of the TOE100G-IP demo via JTAG UART, which is integrated with a CPU system.
-The user can monitor the current status and set test parameters through the console.
+To provide flexibility in testing, the user set the test parameters and control the operation of TOE10G-IP demo via JTAG UART, which is integrated with a CPU system The user can monitor the current status and set test parameters through the console.
 The CPU firmware is built using a simple bare-metal OS.
 More details of the demo are described below.